Updated : 07/07/2017

-If you move to another EU country and the validity of your EU driving licence expires, you will have to renew your licence in the country where you are normally resident.
+If you move to another EU country and your EU driving licence expires, you will have to renew your licence in the country where you usually live.

 If your driving licence has been suspended, restricted, withdrawn or cancelled in the EU country which issued it, you will not be able to have it renewed.